-I previously discussed Creature in the Well in our list of the Best Upcoming Switch Games of 2019.
+I previously discussed Creature in the Well in our list of the Best Upcoming Switch Games.
 The handcrafted level designs and beautifully stylized graphics of this pinball-themed dungeon crawler allow it to stand out among other recent indie titles by being just as fun and addictive as the arcade games it’s inspired by.

 - Type: Top-Down, Dungeon Crawler

 3. Dead Cells

 Dead Cells is a pretty prominent title in the indie realm, and the ever-changing levels of this action-platformer rogue-lite are certainly worth recommending.
 This is the first of many roguelike/lites on my best indies on Switch list, but I especially appreciate the way Dead Cells creatively incorporates the permadeath mechanics into its lore.

 - Type: Roguelike

 - Initial Release Date: May 10, 2017

 This roguelike is a surprisingly adorable little bullet hell (ha ha) in which you play as one of eight different gungeoneers with their own reasons for seeking The Gun That Can Kill The Past.
 Most of my experience with this game is in its multiplayer mode, where I worked with a co-op partner to eliminate (really cute!) bullet enemies in our efforts to reach the depths of the gungeon.

 5. Hollow Knight